pehladik/geicar/documentation/software/nucleo/nucleo_overview.md

 The full description of the port configuration is provided in the file [electronic board](../../../nucleo/voiture-elec.txt).

 ## How to manage sensors and actuators

+### Bootstrap power

+To maintain the power it is necessary to set PA6.
+If the pin is reset the power of the car is off.

+Functions `power_bootstrap` and  `power_shutdown`can be used to control the state of the PA6.

+> [!IMPORTANT]
+> When launching the DEBUG or LOAD of the STM32 card, it is necessary to manually press and hold the START button (ST-LINK imposes a reset that cuts off the latch circuit).

 ### Voltage measurements